-There are few contemporary artists I really admire and whose exhibitions really mark me to the point I often think about them months (sometimes years) after I visited them.
-David Hockney in 2017, Martin Parr in 2019, Banksy and Yayoi Kusama in 2021 offered me some of the best artistic experiences since I arrived in London seven years ago.
+There are only a few contemporary artists whose exhibitions stay with me long after I’ve seen them.
+David Hockney, Martin Parr, Banksy, and Yayoi Kusama have offered some of my most memorable artistic experiences since moving to London seven years ago.

-Today, DOYOUSPEAKLONDON invites you to dive into JR’s artistic eyes!
+Today, DOYOUSPEAKLONDON invites you to see the world through JR’s eyes.

 JR, a French renowned artist, is also called “Photograffeur” (a pun on the words “photographer” and “graffiti artist, graffeur” in french) because he uses photography as main media in his art and paste his creations in the street.